hathibelagal-dev/instantpolyglot/docs/eng/Thai.md

-Here's a comprehensive text about Thai, following your guidelines:

 # Thai

 Thai (ภาษาไทย, phāasǎa thai) is the official language of Thailand, spoken by approximately 60 million people.
 It belongs to the Tai-Kadai language family and is closely related to Lao, Shan, and other languages in Southeast Asia.
 Thai is a tonal language with a complex orthography that reflects its long literary history.